Skip to main content

 Run the graph

-cerulion graph run <name> loads the compiled cdylibs, builds the runtime, and steps a simulated clock until you stop it with Ctrl+C or a node requests shutdown.
+cerulion graph run <name> loads the compiled cdylibs, builds the runtime, and runs the graph until you stop it with Ctrl+C or a node requests shutdown.
+In the default live mode (--time-source real) it wakes and processes messages as they arrive.

 cerulion graph run perception